Disclaimer: This article is not directed at US customers.

 You can send up to 2 million THB per transfer.

-Please note that you’ll be able to send 50,000 THB or above per transfer only to the following banks starting from 7 January 2022 due to regulatory changes:
+Please note that you can send 50,000 THB or above per transfer only to the following banks from 7 January 2022 due to regulatory changes:

 Bangkok Bank Public Company

 Siam Commercial Bank

 You can still send money to recipient accounts that use other banks, but you’ll only be allowed to send them up to 49,999 THB per transfer.
 There’s no limit on how many transfers you can create.

 How long does it usually take for the money to arrive?

 Once we receive and convert your money, it usually takes 1-2 working days to arrive in your recipient’s bank account.
 Conversion can take up to 2 working days.